hafizmdyasir/interesting-physics/README.md

 # interesting-physics
 This contains the source code for the Book of Interesting Physics.
+Check out intuition_qs_only.pdf for a taste.

 #The Goal